City Guide · Last updated 2 June 2026

 How Does Eating Out in La Linea Compare to Gibraltar?

-It's not even close.
-La Linea wins on value every single time.
+It is not close.
+La Linea wins on value every time.

 What Is La Linea's Food Market Like?

-The Mercado de Abastos (central market) on Calle Carboneros is worth a visit even if you're not cooking.
-Open mornings (usually 8 AM to 2 PM, Monday to Saturday), it's where restaurants buy their fish and where locals do their daily shop.
+The Mercado Municipal de Abastos on Calle Isabel La Católica (also accessed from Calle Álvarez Quintero, same building) is worth visiting even if you are not cooking.
+Open mornings, typically Monday to Saturday, it is where restaurants buy their fish and where locals do their daily shop.

 The fruit and vegetable stalls sell local produce from the Campo de Gibraltar.
-Tomatoes that actually taste like tomatoes.
-Strawberries from Huelva.
-Avocados from the Axarquia.
-It's seasonal, it's fresh, and it's cheap.
+Tomatoes that actually taste like tomatoes, strawberries from Huelva, avocados from the Axarquía.
+Seasonal, fresh, and cheap.
+If you are renting in La Linea with a kitchen, shopping here will feed you better than any restaurant at a fraction of the cost.

 Frequently Asked Questions